Cynan Garwyn: Putative biography

-He is thought to have been a son of his predecessor Brochwel Ysgithrog and the father of Selyf Sarffgadau, who may have succeeded him.
+He is thought to have been a son of his predecessor Brochwel Ysgithrog and his wife Arddun Penasgell, and the father of Selyf Sarffgadau, who may have succeeded him.
 Later Welsh genealogies trace his lineage to Cadell Ddyrnllug.
 His epithet Garwyn, possibly Carwyn, has been explained as meaning either "of the White Thigh" or "of the White Chariot".
 Cynan may be the same person as Aurelius Caninus, one of the Welsh tyrants who are fiercely criticised by the mid-6th-century cleric Gildas in his De Excidio et Conquestu Britanniae, but there is also a possibility that the latter refers to Cynin ap Millo, a relative of Cynan's.

 Cynan is the addressee of a poem ascribed to Taliesin, Trawsganu Kynan Garwyn Mab Brochfael, which, though first attested in the fourteenth-century Book of Taliesin, might actually date back to the sixth century.
 Here he is presented as a warlord who led many successful campaigns throughout Wales: on the River Wye, against the men of Gwent, on Anglesey, and in Dyfed (where his opponent in Dyfed may have been Aergul Lawhir ap Tryffin), Brycheiniog and Cornwall ("Cernyw" in Welsh); although the latter is likely a mistranslation of the Cornovii, who had formed the kingdom of Pengwern to the east of Powys.
 Unlike his son, he is never described as having faced the English in battle.